mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

         - Business data: revenue, market share, etc.
         - Product data: product portfolio, features, etc.
         - Customers data: target group, reviews, etc.
+    - Define concrete metrics that track ecosystem health.
+    - Understand what the value proposition is for your organization, so you can _identify_ and _define_ North Start Metric.
+The definition needs to be specific and clear for your data and engineering team.
+    - North Star Metric (NSM) should have a healthy breakdown on time frame (weekly, monthly, etc.)
+    - You should have control over your NSM, so you can influence the metric in positive direction by solving the right problems.
+    - Look for false positives.
+    - Be cautious of averages and ratios especially when you are focusing on segments.
+    - When dealing with conflicting metrics, it is natural to have a prioritization tension.
+Identify your pros and cons of each option, and make a decision that connects back to the mission and core objective.
+    - Let's take restaurant delivery business as an example:
+        - Your framework should include all players in the ecosystem—diners, restaurants, delivery drivers such as DoorDash.
+        - Track daily, weekly, and monthly ("DWM") in the ecosystem metrics section before zooming in on a specific time frame for your North Star Metric (NSM).
+        - The NSM, “completed deliveries per week,” captures the total volume of your core action that creates value for everyone—diners get food, restaurants get orders, drivers earn money, and business generates revenue.
+        - The guardrail metric ensures you're not just optimizing for speed at the expense of food quality or driver safety.

 ## Further reading
 <details>